metabase/metabase/docs/administration-guide/08-configuration-settings.md

 The base URL of this Metabase instance.
 The base URL is used in emails to allow users to click through to their specific instance.
 Make sure to include http:// or https:// to make sure it’s reachable.

+### Redirect to HTTPS

+Force all traffic to use HTTPS via redirect, if the site can serve over HTTPS.

+_Default: disabled_.

+For example, if you are serving your Metabase application at "example.com", and you enable HTTPS redirect, when a user enters an address like "example.com/data" in their browser's address bar, the user will be automatically redirected to a secure connection at "https://example.com/data".

+> Note: if you have not set up HTTPS, Metabase will not let you enable HTTPS redirect.
+Instead, you'll get a warning saying "It looks like HTTPS is not properly configured."

 ### Email Address for Help Requests

 This email address will be displayed in various messages throughout Metabase when users encounter a scenario where they need assistance from an admin, such as a password reset request.